Equality, diversity and inclusion

 We're proud to be veteran aware

-- To ensure veterans, reservists and service families are aware of appropriate charities or NHS services beneficial to them, such as mental health services or support with financial and/or benefit claims;
+- to ensure veterans, reservists and service families are aware of appropriate charities or NHS services beneficial to them, such as mental health services or support with financial or benefit claims

 Veteran Aware posters are being displayed in public waiting areas and we are urging anyone who has served in the armed forces to make themselves known to our staff.
 We are keen to identify all of our reservists who currently are employed in our hospitals, so if you serve with the reserves please contact Natalie to let us know.